entrypoint-lv/DataTableQueryBuilder/README.md

 ## Basic usage

 Let's assume that you want to show a list of users.

-### Client-side configuration

 In most cases, your JS datatable's configurations will look something like this:

 ```html
 <my-datatable-component :data-url="/api/userlist" :columns="columns"></my-datatable-component>